Graham Gore: Naval career

 In 1822 with his older brother he entered the Royal Naval College in Portsmouth.
 He after served on HMS Albion under Captain John Acworth Ommanney.
 Gore saw action in October 1827 on board Albion when she was part of a combined British-French-Russian fleet under the command of Admiral Edward Codrington at the Battle of Navarino, where a Turkish-Egyptian fleet was obliterated, securing Greek independence.
 This was to prove to be the last ever sea battle between Nelson-era wooden sailing ships.

 Having passed his examination in 1829, during 1836 to 1837 Gore served as Mate on HMS Terror under the command of Captain Sir George Back during the exploration of the Arctic at Hudson Bay for which he received his first award of the Arctic Medal.
 The expedition aimed to enter Repulse Bay where it would send out landing parties to ascertain whether the Boothia Peninsula was an island or a peninsula.
 Terror was trapped by ice near Southampton Island, and did not reach Repulse Bay.
 At one point, the ice forced her 12 m up the face of a cliff.
 She was trapped in the ice for ten months.
 Captain Back's diary says that Christmas Day dinner 1836 was a "haunch of reindeer shot by Mr Gore".
 Gore gained his first commission in January 1837, when he was appointed Lieutenant.
 In the spring of 1837 an encounter with an iceberg further damaged the ship.
 She nearly sank on her return journey across the Atlantic, and was in a sinking condition by the time Back was able to beach the ship on the coast of Ireland on 21 September.
-Such was the damage that the Terror had to kept intact by passing chains around the hull.
+Such was the damage that the Terror had to be kept intact by passing chains around the hull.